bitnami/charts/bitnami/kafka/README.md

 #### Name resolution with External-DNS

-You can use the following values to generate External-DNS annotations which automatically creating DNS records for each ReplicaSet pod:
+You can use the following values to generate External-DNS annotations which automatically creates DNS records for each ReplicaSet pod:

 ```yaml
 externalAccess: